MusalX/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4 display the last 10 lines using Tail -n 10 file
 5 display the first 10 lines using head
-6 dispay the 3 first line using head -3, then dispay only the last one using tail -1
+6 dispay the 3 first line using head -3, then dispay only the last one using tail -1 7 escape each special character with /, if theres space, empark  between ""